openstack/ironic/doc/source/deploy/upgrade-guide.rst

 erasing the hard drives, updating firmware, and other steps.
 For more information, see :ref:`automated_cleaning`.

-If Ironic is configured with automated cleaning enabled (defaults to True) and to use Neutron as the DHCP provider (also the default), you will need to set the `cleaning_network_uuid` option in the Ironic configuration file before starting the Kilo Ironic service.
-See :ref:`CleaningNetworkSetup` for information on how to set up the cleaning network for Ironic.
+If ironic is configured with automated cleaning enabled (defaults to True) and to use Neutron as the DHCP provider (also the default), you will need to set the `cleaning_network_uuid` option in the ironic configuration file before starting the Kilo ironic service.
+See :ref:`CleaningNetworkSetup` for information on how to set up the cleaning network for ironic.